 This shows that we have three groups of samples: “Beads”, “Dead” and “PBMC”.
 The two first are groups that define the fluorochromes from antibodies and the dead cell marker (which is pacific orange-NHS in this case).
 The last one, “PBMC”, will be used for autofluorescence correction.
 For obvious reasons, the autofluo control should always be from the same type of sample as the samples that will be analyzed downstream.
 With this knowledge about the groups of samples, we can now create the matrix:

 specMat <- specMatCalc(unmixCtrls, groupNames = c("Beads_", "Dead_"), autoFluoName = "PBMC_unstained.fcs") str(specMat)

 ## num [1:13, 1:42] 0.000058 0.001032 0.000649 0.029998 0.052618 ... ## - attr(*, "dimnames")=List of 2 ## ..$ : chr [1:13] "AF647_IgM" "AF700_CD4" "APCCy7_CD19" "BV605_CD14" ... ## ..$ : chr [1:42] "V1-A" "V2-A" "V3-A" "V4-A" ...

 Here we can see that a matrix with the original fluorescence detector names as column names, and the new fluorochrome/marker names as row names has been created.
-The function does a lot of preprocessing, with automatic gating of the most dominant population, etc, to ensure the best possible resolution and consistency in the determination of the matrix.
+The function does a lot of preprocessing, with automatic gating of the most dominant population, as well as picking out the positive population if a negative control was included in each sample, etc, to ensure the best possible resolution and consistency in the determination of the matrix.

 Now it is time to apply the newly constructed specMat to the fully stained sample.
 This is done in the following way: